Department of Business

 - Students will be involved in activities within the Community as modeled by Jesus Christ through Service to others by applying concepts from business ethics, social responsibility, workplace respect, and biblical principles.

-Admission to the School of Business
+Admission to the College of Business

 Admission to Advanced Standing